Arene’s recommendations on the use of artificial intelligence for universities of applied sciences

 Teachers at universities of applied sciences play an important role in teaching working life skills.
 Artificial intelligence is one of the tools of working life.
 Teachers must ensure that students graduating from universities of applied sciences have the competence to use artificial intelligence tools.

-In the teaching activities of universities of applied sciences, the following must be taken into account when using artificial intelligence:
+In the teaching of universities of applied sciences, the following must be taken into account when using artificial intelligence:

-- Responsibility: The teacher must use artificial intelligence responsibly and ensure that its use promotes students’ learning and development.
+- Responsibility: The teacher must use artificial intelligence responsibly and ensure that its use pro-motes students’ learning and development.
 The author is always responsible for their output.

 - Ethical principles: The teacher must observe general ethical principles, such as fairness, equal treatment and respect for other students and teachers.